toddledev/documentation/docs/11-formulas/04-repeat-formula/index.md

 # Repeat formula

 The repeat formula allows you to create multiple instances of an element based on a set of data.
-This powerful feature enables dynamic lists, grids and other repeating structures that automatically adapt to your data.
+This enables dynamic lists, grids and other repeating UI structures.

 @@@ example
 componentUrl: https://docs_examples.toddle.site/.toddle/custom-element/example-repeat-formula.js
 editorUrl: https://toddle.dev/projects/docs_examples/branches/main/components/example-repeat-formula?canvas-width=800&rightpanel=attributes&selection=nodes.nQgi8KJ7OPxn9l5H0mML-.repeat&canvas-height=800
 height: 19rem

-Discover how the repeat formula is used to display multiple cards.
+Learn how the repeat formula is used to display multiple cards.
 @@@

 The repeat formula: